The Veterans of Foreign Wars of the United States (VFW) honors veterans through veterans service, community service, and

 Post 10125 was formed in March 1988 with 35 members.
 Today, the post has 450+ paid members.

 The Post meets on the fourth Tuesday of each month at the Moose Lodge, located at the junction of Coloma Road and Folsom Boulevard.
 The Post has 10 elected officer positions and 29 appointed officer/chairman positions.
 Many of the positions change each year, which provides for an experienced cadre of officers within the Post.

-For the past four consecutive years, VFW Post 10125 was rated either the Top Post in the state of California (out of 385 Posts) or shared the top position with another Post.
+The Post has held All State and All American honors.
 We hope to continue in that tradition in the coming year.
 The Post's mission can be summed up in three words: Veterans Helping Veterans.

 The VFW welcomes all who meet their eligibility criteria.
 If you have received a campaign medal for overseas service, have served 30 consecutive or 60 non-consecutive days in Korea, or have ever received hostile fire or imminent danger pay, then you are eligible.